jeancochrane/jeancochrane.com/content/blog/process-and-procedure.md

 The interpreter doesn't really need the outer frames to keep track of where `add_iter` is: as in a for-loop, the state variable `a` and the counter `b` do a fine job of keeping time all on their own.
-But Python holds onto them anyway, producing a recursive process where an iterative one would have made more sense.
+But Python holds on to them anyway, producing a recursive process where an iterative one would have made more sense.

 ## Out with the stack: tail-call optimization in Scheme